sz-sebestyen/social-media-dashboard/README.md

 serve -s build
 ```

-Then click the link in the shell to open the page in your default browser.
+Then visit the link shown in the terminal.